alexsav815/feature_request/README.md

 Currently, request data can be entered to database ('Enter Request').
 For the same client, request priorities are updated based on the current eneterd priority.

 'View Requests' has been added.
-It's currently in its simplest form: based on the client selection, it outputs all requests sorted by priorities..
+It's currently in its simplest form: based on the client selection, it outputs all requests sorted by priorities.
+Description information is shown upon mouse hovering.

 The web application utilizes the following stack: <br>
 1) Server: Apache 2.4.7/Ubuntu OS <br>